techwithcosta/techwithcosta-yt/My Dev Setup For Data & AI (2024)/My Dev Setup For Data & AI (2024).md

 ### Clone original course repo
 - From this point forward, the process applies to pretty much any coding project you might be following, or creating yourself
 - I will exemplify it using the new `LLM Zoomcamp` free course by `DataTalksClub`
-- Run the following to clone the original course repository into the `git` folder
+- Run something similar to the following to clone the original course repository into the `git` folder
 - If your folder has a different name, replace it
 ```bash
 cd ~/git